open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

 #### ociArtifact

-Refers to an image in an (external) OCI registry
+Refers to an image in an (external) OCI registry.

 ```yaml
   resources: